LIVVkit/LIVVkit/docs/index.rst

 -----------------------

 LIVVkit |version| is an open source project licensed under a BSD 3-clause License.
-We ask that you please acknowledge LIVVkit in any work it's used, or supports, and in any corresponding published work, to please cite [Kennedy2017]_:
+We ask that you please acknowledge LIVVkit in any work it is used or supports, and in any corresponding published work to please cite [Kennedy2017]_:

     Kennedy, J.H., et al. (2017), LIVVkit: An extensible, python-based, land ice verification and validation toolkit for ice sheet models, J. Adv.
 Model.
 Earth Syst., 9, `doi:10.1002/2017MS000916 <http://dx.doi.org/10.1002/2017MS000916>`__.

-Users and contributors are welcome!
-We'll help you out --  `open an issue on github
+**Users and contributors are welcome!** We'll help you out --  `open an issue on github
 <https://github.com/livvkit/livvkit/issues>`__ to contact us for any reason.